kepegram/-Bit-Clicker/readme.md

 # Bit Clicker

 Bit Clicker is an application that relieves stress during a Comp Sci students stressful life.
+Simply start a new game is click forever!

 ## Installation